COSC3020/graph-search-noahvogt1/README.md

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
-The complexity should be $\Theta(V^3)$  with the V being the number of vertices and E being the number of edges.
+The complexity should be $\Theta(V + E)$  with the V being the number of vertices and E being the number of edges.
 My reasoning is that at worst case you will need to visit each vertex which gives us $\Theta(V)$.
-Then for each vertex there is a for loop that will itterate over each possible vertext as well which ends up being the number of vertices in the graph giving us another $\Theta(V)$.
-Then finally, the .include() will give us a final $\Theta(V)$ because at worst case it will need to itterate V/2 to check if it has already been searched.
-Overall, this gives us $Theta(V * V * V/2) \in \Theta(V^3)$.
-I know that this seems odd because I have looked up what the usual complexity is for a depth first search algorithm is $\Theta(V + E)$ and I believe mine is different because I use a list to hold my searched vertices instead of a set.
+And then in each node we check the edges to the other nodes, this sounds like it would be multiplied by E but actually since we are adding it to a list and not rechecking that edge again, it actually ends up adding the E giving us $\Theta(V + E)$.

 ## Bonus